OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Expansions/Using-the-Relay-Expansion.md

 The new arguments are explained below:

-* `-s` - tells the program that you are providing the dip-switch value of the target Relay Expansion
+* `-s` - tells the program that you are providing the dip-switch value of the target Relay Expansion.
 * `<BBB>` - a binary number representing the position of each switch.
     * If the switch is 'OFF', it is represented with a `0`.
     * if the switch is 'ON', it is represented with a `1`.